2018 Lantern Parade Details

 We encourage our parade goers to find alternative means of arriving at the corridor, even though on-street parking may be a possibility in some areas.
 The closest MARTA stations are Inman Park and Midtown.

 - You need a lantern to walk in the parade.
 (Make one here!)

 - No passing.

 - No stopping.
 If you need to stop, please step off to the side.

-- Please do not walk against the flow of the parade.
+- Walk with the flow of the parade.